Company | Market cap ($B) | Dividend Yield | P/E | P/B | |||

 Ticker Symbol | BNS | |

 Bank of Nova Scotia stock (BNS stock) has not performed particularly well over the recent history compared with other large Canadian banks.
-Yet, its annualized 15-year return is 2.6 times the return of the TSX index.
+As of 17 April 2024, its 10-year annualized total return of 4.2% is significantly lower than 7.3% for the S&P/TSX index.
+In Q3, 2024, Scotiabank’s adjusted earnings of $1.63/share slightly beat expectations.
 Scotiabank is a diversified Canadian financial services company headquartered in Toronto.
 Scotiabank offers personal and commercial banking, wealth management, and corporate and investment banking to 25 million customers worldwide.
 Scotiabank was established in Halifax in 1832 and relocated to Toronto in 1900.

 Scotiabank is one of 15 institutions participating in London gold price fixing.
 The bank expanded by opening branches in Canada, the US and the Caribbean until the Bank of New Brunswick was acquired in 1913 and Metropolitan Bank in 1914.
 In 1919, the bank amalgamated with the Bank of Ottawa.